Read time: 3 minutes

-It is needed for cell division and tissue growth, supporting normal development as your baby grows.
-As pregnancy is a time when your baby is growing from a single cell into a little person comprised of trillions of cells, a healthy intake of zinc as part of a well-balanced diet is crucial.
+Zinc, a mineral found in many foods, plays an essential role in the construction of your baby’s cells and DNA during pregnancy.
+It’s needed for cell division and tissue growth, supporting normal development as your baby grows.
+As pregnancy is a time when your baby is growing from a single cell into a little person comprised of trillions of cells, a healthy intake of zinc as part of a healthy, balanced pregnancy diet is crucial.

 Wholegrain bread, fortified cereals and corn also provide zinc, but the phytates they contain can inhibit the absorption of zinc from other foods.
 To maximise your intake from other sources, avoid regularly eating these foods at the same time.